“Life in the Seven Kingdoms is never dull . . .” –Jen McConnel, School Library Journal

 GESCHICHTEN VON DER REICHSBURG COCHEM means Stories from the Cochem Castle.

 The castle below is the inspiration for the Blackfly Kingdom.
-It’s called Kaub for short, after the city near it, but its real name is
+It’s called Kaub for short, after the city nearby, but its real name is

 Burg Pfalzgrafenstein